Gerald Wellesley, 7th Duke of Wellington: Family

 On 30 April 1914, Wellesley married the wealthy heiress Dorothy Violet Ashton (30 July 1889 – 11 July 1956).
 The Ashtons were an affluent cotton mill owning family, and Dorothy's father, Robert Ashton of Croughton, Cheshire was a second cousin of Thomas Gair Ashton, 1st Baron Ashton of Hyde).
 Dorothy's mother was (Lucy) Cecilia Dunn-Gardner, who later became Countess of Scarbrough after marrying Aldred Lumley, 10th Earl of Scarbrough in 1899.

-Dorothy had inherited much of her father's wealth following the death of her only brother Robert C. N. Ashton in 1912.
+Dorothy had inherited the bulk of her family's wealth following the death of her brother Robert C. N. Ashton in 1912.
+His gross estate had been valued at £467,902 with a net personality £374,920, from which approximately £77,000 in death duties were paid.
+His will provided for £60,000 of bequests to various family members, with the residue (approximately £237,000) placed in a trust; the trust income would be paid to Dorothy for her lifetime, and then her descendants in the male line.
+Under the terms of her father's will, Dorothy would also inherit her father's personal estate (valued at £123,639 following his death in 1898) after the death of her mother.

 Wellesley and Dorothy had two children: